Eliminating violence against women in politics

 • If violence against women in politics is a global phenomenon with a negative impact on democracies, why is the problem still not being adequately addressed by states?

-• Do current models of access to justice engage with the issue effectively?
+• Do current models of access to justice effectively engage with the issue?

-For a long time, women’s interests, voices and opinions were not represented and although this started to change with the advent of women’s suffrage, affirmative measures (such as quotas and reserved seats) and parity, concrete measures still need to be constructed and adopted in order to build truly inclusive democratic societies.
+For a long time, women’s interests, voices and opinions were not represented.
+Although this began to change with the advent of women’s suffrage, affirmative measures (such as quotas and reserved seats) and parity, concrete measures still need to be put in place and adopted to build truly inclusive democratic societies.

 The paper provides a series of recommendations to eliminate violence against women in politics, including actions by States, civil society actors, academics and others.
-By mobilising the appropriate resources and political will to implement the recommendations, we can help bolster electoral integrity and uphold the values of equality and inclusivity that lie at the heart of democracy.
+By mobilising the necessary resources and political will to implement the recommendations, we can help bolster electoral integrity and uphold the values of equality and inclusivity at the heart of democracy.

-On Wednesday 25 November, the International Day to End Violence against Women we also held an online discussion “Eliminating violence against women in politics: what works and what doesn’t?”, featuring experts in the field.
-More information about the event can be found here
+On Wednesday, 25 November 2020, the International Day to End Violence against Women, we also held an online discussion “Eliminating violence against women in politics: what works and what doesn’t?”, featuring experts in the field.
+More information about the event can be found here.